rahulgaikwad2010/touch-note-app-review-classification-web-app/README.md

 An AI solution which cognitively able to detect(classify) reviews in fractions of seconds. hence, fewer human interventions, more precise, uniform results, and most importantly operational efficiency.

-## Getting Started

-Follow these instructions to get the project up and running on your local machine for development and testing purposes.

 # Table Of Contents
 -  [Project Structure Overview](#project-structure-overview)
 -  [Model Training Part](#model-training-part)